 Extended Antibiotic Prophylaxis Can Reduce PJIs in Revision TKA Patients

-In a study published at the end of last year, R. Michael Meneghini, MD, and his colleagues from the Indiana University School of Medicine reported that high-risk primary total knee arthroplasty (TKA) patients who took antibiotics for 7 days after surgery were nearly 5 times less likely to develop a periprosthetic joint infection (PJI) than patients who did not take antibiotics posteroperatively.
+In a study published at the end of last year, R. Michael Meneghini, MD, and his colleagues from the Indiana University School of Medicine reported that high-risk primary total knee arthroplasty (TKA) patients who took antibiotics for 7 days after surgery were nearly 5 times less likely to develop a periprosthetic joint infection (PJI) than patients who did not take antibiotics postoperatively.